SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 ## Layers Control

-Layers can be assigned to named **groups** which can be toggled on and off by the user. *baseGroups* are selected with radio buttons (can only choose one at a time), and *overlayGroups* get checkboxes.
+Layers can be assigned to named **groups** which can be toggled on and off by the user. *baseGroups* are selected with radio buttons (where you can only choose one at a time), and *overlayGroups* get checkboxes.

 To implement layers control, add group names to individual layers with the `group =` argument **AND** add the layers control layer using `addLayersControl()`.